 8. Go To Trivia

 Note: Trivia happens at different times throughout the year.
-Check out the Boris & Horton events calendar to see what other fun stuff they’re offering.
+Check out our dog-friendly event calendar to see what other fun stuff they’re offering.

 9. Hit the Water